airbrite/celery-api/README.md

 ### API Basics

 * **All requests must be made over HTTPS.**
-* **Always set required headers.** The API expects requests to be sent with the header `Content-Type` set to `application/json`.
+* **Always set required headers.** The API expects requests to be sent with the header `Content-Type` and `Accept` set to `application/json` or `application/xml`.
 * **All prices are in cents.** Prices are represented as integers in cents.
 Thus, an API response of `100` would represent `1.00`.

 ### Authentication

 Tokens are used to authenticate your requests.
+Your access token can be retrieved in the Celery dashboard.
 Endpoints require authentication over HTTPS.
 The preferred method is to authenticate with HTTP header:

     Authorization: {ACCESS_TOKEN}

-Alternatively, you can authenticate by adding the query string `?access_token={ACCESS_TOKEN}` to any request URL.
+Alternatively, you can authenticate by adding the query string `?access_token={ACCESS_TOKEN}` to any request URL

 ### Errors